tradytics/eiten/README.md

 2. **Minimum Variance Portfolio (MVP)**
 	1. MVP tries to minimize the variance of the portfolio.
 These portfolios are lowest risk and reward.
 3. **Maximum Sharpe Ratio Portfolio (MSR)**
-	1. MSR solves an optimization problem that tries to maximizes the sharpe ratio of the portfolio.
+	1. MSR solves an optimization problem that tries to maximize the sharpe ratio of the portfolio.
 It uses past returns during the optimization process which means if past returns are not the same as future returns, the results can vary in future.
 4. **Genetic Algorithm (GA) based Portfolio**
 	1. This is our own implementation of a GA based portfolio that again tries to maximize the sharpe ratio but in a slightly more robust way.
 This usually provides more robust portfolios than the others.